 The overlook at Buck Canyon is wheelchair accessible and illustrates the dramatic sheer cliffs 1,000 feet high that form the mesa.
 From here you can see the cracked sandstone at the bottom of the canyon, the washer woman rock formation and the La Salle mountains in the distance.
 Don’t forget to turn around to see the magnificent scenic view behind you as well.

-The Aztec Butte trail is 1.7 miles round trip to the top where you enjoy expansive views.
+A fun Canyonlands hike is the Aztec Butte trail which is 1.7 miles round trip to the top where you enjoy expansive views.
 The climb to the top of the butte is steep.
 There are some difficult sections where hikers should be comfortable ascending steep slickrock pitches and scrambling up and down ledges with some exposure.
 The trail to the top of the butte is not recommended for anyone with a fear of heights.

 A good alternative is the spur trail just .3 miles from the parking lot.
 It’s a shorter and easier hike as it climbs the smaller dome.
 The reward at the end of this trail are two granaries tucked in an alcove.